GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

   # with the field values from the resource.
   # update_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}/setFieldName'

-  # Overrides the verb used to update this specific field.
-Allowed values:
+  # If update_url is also set, overrides the verb used to update this specific
-  # :POST, :PUT, :PATCH.
-Default: Resource's update_verb (which defaults to :PUT
+  # field.
+Allowed values: :POST, :PUT, :PATCH.
+Default: Resource's update_verb
-  # if unset).
+  # (which defaults to :PUT if unset).
   # update_verb: :POST

   # If true, the field is required.
 If unset or false, the field is optional.